GhostButter/roll-a-ball/README.md

 **Let's begin!**

 ## The Steps
-1. Create a new project, if needed, you can do this by opening file **new project** then naming it and saving the project location.
+1. Create a new project.
+If needed, you can do this by opening the file menu and clicking **New Project** then naming it and saving the project location. <--- Saving it to your desktop will allow for easy opening later on.

-2. Next, you should have a new project open so let's save it.
-You can do this by opening file again, **save scene**, and save it in the assets file.
+2. Next, you should have a new project open so let's save our scene.
+You can do this by opening file again, **Save Scene**, and save it in the assets file.
 You can name it what you like.

-3. Okay, after it's saved, let's create a floor for our ball.
+3. Okay, after it's saved, let's begin making stuff.
+First, create a floor for our player.
 Go into **GameObject**, then **3DObject**, and click **Plane**.
 This will give you a floor pane in your Hierarchy that you can adjust, or move around.
 After setting it, clear the gear icon on the top right and click **reset** this sets the GameObject to 0,0,0 or **Origin**.
 Origin is the centered coordinate where all other points are calculated from.

 4. Next, let's change the scale of the plane.
 You can change the size of the scale by either clicking on the scale icon on the top left and dragging the correct axis icon, or by inputting a number directly into the **x, y, z** scales in the transform component.  **Note:** Planes GameObjects are only affected by the **x, and z** coordinates and attempting to change the **y** won't do anything unless you change it to negative.
 Change the scale position to 2, 1, 2.